Pakistan, Tunisia To Strengthen Parliamentary Cooperation - UrduPoint

 Pakistan, Tunisia To Strengthen Parliamentary Cooperation

+Ambassador Misbah Khar, Special Envoy for the Inter-Parliamentary Speakers’ Conference (ISC), on Tuesday, paid a courtesy call on the Charge d'Affaires of the Republic of Tunisia to Pakistan at the Tunisian Embassy

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Sep, 2025) Ambassador Misbah Khar, Special Envoy for the Inter-Parliamentary Speakers’ Conference (ISC), on Tuesday met with the Ambassador of the Republic of Tunisia to Pakistan and discussed strengthening parliamentary cooperation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Sep, 2025) Ambassador Misbah Khar, Special Envoy for the Inter-Parliamentary Speakers’ Conference (ISC), on Tuesday, paid a courtesy call on the Charge d'Affaires of the Republic of Tunisia to Pakistan at the Tunisian Embassy.

-The meeting was held in a cordial atmosphere and focused on enhancing bilateral parliamentary cooperation as well as Tunisia’s active participation in the upcoming ISC.
+The meeting was held in a cordial atmosphere and focused on enhancing bilateral parliamentary cooperation as well as Tunisia’s active participation in the upcoming ISC, said a news release.

-Misbah Khar briefed the Tunisian Ambassador on the vision, aims, and objectives of the newly established Inter-Parliamentary Speakers’ Conference (ISC), which has been conceived as a unique global forum to bring together Speakers of Parliaments and international leaders.
+Ambassador Misbah Khar briefed Ms Dosaf Maouari on the vision, aims, and objectives of the newly established Inter-Parliamentary Speakers’ Conference (ISC), which has been conceived as a unique global forum to bring together Speakers of Parliaments and international leaders.

 She underscored that the ISC will serve as a vital platform for dialogue and collaboration on matters of peace, development, stability, and security, through inclusive parliamentary diplomacy and constructive engagement.